Umuzi-org/ACN-syllabus/content/tech-big-picture/cloud-computing/_index.md

 ---
+_db_id: 930
+content_type: topic
+ready: true
 title: Introduction cloud computing
-content_type: topic
-ready: True
 ---

 Cloud computing is a rapidly growing field in the world of technology and plays a crucial role in many aspects of modern software development.
 It is the on-demand delivery of IT resources over the internet with a pay-as-you-go pricing model.
 Instead of owning and maintaining their own computing infrastructure or data centers, companies can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider.